jaymody/blogposts/2023-02-08-speculative-sampling.md

 \end{align}
 $$

-Using the numbers provided in the paper:
+Using the values provided in the paper:

 * $K = 4$
 * $t_{\text{draft}} = 1.8\text{ms}$